bannnn511/bannnn511.github.io/_notes/xv6/xv6-scheduler-and-context-switch.md

 }
 ```

 This code will check if our process is running and if the trap number is our timer interrupt.
-If it is, we will call `yield` to given up the CPU.
+If it is, we will call `yield` to give up the CPU.
 Let's look at the code in `yield`:

 ```c
 // FILE: proc.c